 - Develop and enhance your hiring process to be efficient (fast), complete and attractive for talent.

 - Invest in your people.
 Continuous learning should be a joint employer/employee commitment.

 - Do not accept under performance.
 Under performers hurt your brand and belie your commitment to having great people.

 - Make your people accountable… if they are who you need them to be, they will step up.

 - Always be willing to upgrade.
 People are responsible for their own destiny, if you have underperformers and you can replace them with top performers the positive impact can be huge!

-- Get rid of the “disturbers”… no one needs the “drama people”, the “negative influencers” or the “toxic employees”.
+- Get rid of the “disturbers”!
+No one needs the “drama people”, the “negative influencers” or the “toxic employees” … even if they are top performers!
 Everyone is happy when they leave.